embedded-purdue/slayterHIL/flight_sim/CONTRIBUTING.md

 For data communications between the ESP and RPI.

+The project can only be compiled from a Linux based system due to library dependencies.

+### Protobuf compilation

 The protobuf schema was manually compiled using the `protoc` compiler (v32.1) more information seen in official [documentation](https://protobuf.dev/installation/).

 The subproject itself can be found in `flight_sim/` compiled using CMAKE.